-The current outbreak cannot currently be managed on a landscape level due to the abundance of beetles, ecologically sensitive nature of most tamarack stands, unpredictable site accessibility for logging equipment, and poor markets for tamarack lumber.
+The current outbreak cannot be managed on a landscape level due to the abundance of beetles, ecologically sensitive nature of most tamarack stands, unpredictable site accessibility for logging equipment, and low demand for tamarack forest products.

-Thus far, there is no indication that larch beetles can be managed at the stand level.
-However, if a landowner does not want to harvest an entire infested stand, a best practice would be to cut all visibly-infested tamaracks plus several rows of healthy tamarack adjacent to infested tamarack.
-Trees should be cut when the ground is frozen, and removed and processed into lumber or chips before spring.
-If possible, tree diversity should be encouraged by leaving other tree species on the site, or by planting or aerial seeding with a mixture of site-appropriate trees, including tamarack.
+So far there is no indication that eastern larch beetles can be managed at the stand level.
+However, if a landowner does not want to harvest an entire infested stand, a best practice is to cut all visibly infested tamaracks plus several strips of healthy tamarack next to infested tamarack.
+The goal is to increase light to the forest floor for light-demanding tamarack or release advance regeneration of species such as black spruce or white cedar.
+Strips should be at least 200 feet wide to favor tamarack regeneration.
+Cut trees when the ground is frozen, and remove and process into lumber or chips before spring.
+Whenever possible, encourage tree diversity by leaving other tree species such as black spruce and cedar on the site, or by planting or aerial seeding with a mixture of site-appropriate trees, including tamarack.

-In terms of small harvesting operations on private properties, logs should not be kept close to un-infested standing trees.
-Removing bark makes logs uninhabitable by ELB, so bark removal is an option if tamarack wood is to be left on site.
+In small harvesting operations on private properties, keep cut logs away from uninfested standing trees to reduce the risk of spreading beetle populations to new areas.
+Removing the bark makes logs uninhabitable by eastern larch beetle, so bark removal is an option if tamarack wood is to be left on site.